CZ-NIC/knot/doc/man_knotc.rst

   an unset value.
 Automatic colorization can be overruled using the **--mono** and **--color** options.

+  The color code is:
+  *green* - zone acts as a master / *red* - zone acts as a slave, *bold font (highlited)* - zone is active / *normal* - zone is empty, *underscored* - zone is an interpreted catalog member.

 **zone-reload** [*zone*...]
   Trigger a zone reload from a disk without checking its modification time.
 For secondary zone, the refresh event from primary server(s) is scheduled;